U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 IDAHO | National Conservation Lands

-Lands included in these former WSAs but not designated as Wilderness, along with all lands in the Upper Deep Creek, Sheep Creek East, Sheep Creek West, Big Willow Springs, Squaw Creek Canyon, Middle Fork Owyhee River, and West Fork Red Canyon are now managed under the Bruneau Management Framework Plan (MFP), Jarbidge Resource Management Plan (RMP), or Owyhee Resource Management Plan (RMP).
+Lands in these Wilderness areas are managed according to the Owyhee Canyonlands Wilderness and Wild & Scenic River Plan.
+All lands formerly in the Upper Deep Creek, Sheep Creek East, Sheep Creek West, Big Willow Springs, Squaw Creek Canyon, Middle Fork Owyhee River, and West Fork Red Canyon WSAs are now managed under the Bruneau Management Framework Plan (MFP), Jarbidge Resource Management Plan (RMP), or Owyhee Resource Management Plan (RMP).

 Cherrystems are spurs of roads in Wilderness areas that do not themselves have wilderness status.
 The boundary of a Wilderness area extends up one side of a cherrystem route, around its terminus and down the other side of the roadway, to allow for motorized or mechanized activity on the roadway that is prohibited in the Wilderness area.